ecmwf-ifs/dwarf-p-cloudsc/src/cloudsc_pyiface/README.md

 #Current performance
-Currently, the performance on a single socket with AMD Rome 7742 is about about 64400 Mflops/s, which is inferior to the reference result of: dwarf-cloudsc-fortran-pyiref (about 96700), and the dwarf-cloudsc-fortran(about 103000)
+Currently, the performance on a single socket with AMD Rome 7742 is about about 64400 Mflops/s, which is inferior to the reference result of: dwarf-cloudsc-fortran-pyiref (about 100500), and the dwarf-cloudsc-fortran(about 104000)

-Similar results can be achieved using GNU compilers on ATOS using module pg and --arch=./arch/ecmwf/hpc2020/gnu/11.2.0/
+Similar results can be achieved using GNU compilers on ATOS using --arch=./arch/ecmwf/hpc2020/gnu/11.2.0/

 #TODOs